storageos/storageos.github.io/_docs/manage/configuring.md

    ![image](/images/docs/manage/autoname.png)

 7. You should now see the new template with the *Type* you gave it set in order of priority for interpretation.
-The {% icon fa-arrow-up %} and {% icon fa-arrow-down %} arrows can be used to move your template further up or down the list.
+The up and down arrows can be used to move your template further up or down the list.

    ![image](/images/docs/manage/autoname1.png)